TianB33/ESP32_tests/README.md

 ## PING_PONG

-Between M_recv and M_send: Need to connect GPIO4 to GPIO5, GPIO5 to GPIO4, GND to GND. \n
+Between M_recv and M_send: Need to connect GPIO4 to GPIO5, GPIO5 to GPIO4, GND to GND. <br />
 Between W_recv and W_send: Need to connect GPIO4 to GPIO5, GPIO5 to GPIO4, GND to GND. (same)

 Works as follows: